f2hex/crowdspin/README.md

 docker run -it --rm f2hex/crowdspin:0.5 generate
 ```

-to inject to continuous stream of HTTP RESTful request, with a JSON
+to **inject a continuous stream of HTTP RESTful requests**, with a
-body containing a fake id record, run this command:
+JSON body containing a fake id record, run this command:

 ```
 docker run -it --rm f2hex/crowdspin:0.5 inject http://target.endpoint.com:8080/idprocessor